 As previously explained, the authors tested our machine learning based approach to elucidate the spatial profiles of the biophysical risk in pre-selected river valleys.
-In fact, 33 arrondissement overlap with the Senegal, Saloum, and Casamance river valleys where the authors assessed the biophysical risk profiles.
+In fact, 33 arrondissements overlap with the Senegal, Saloum, and Casamance river valleys where the authors assessed the biophysical risk profiles.
 Our results showed that several of these river valleys have high biophysical risk.
 Specifically, there is higher population exposed to flood risk in Matam, Ziguinchor, Fatick, and Saint-Louis regions.
 Our social vulnerability assessment results suggest that specific arrondissements of these regions have very high social vulnerability (Table 10).
-For example, Sindian, Cabrousse, Loudia Ouolof, and Nyassia arrondissements of the Ziguinchor region has very high social vulnerability.
-Similarly, Agnam Civol in the Matam region has very high social vulnerability.
-There are also arrondissements that have high biophysical risk but has high social vulnerability (as opposed to very high social vulnerability).
-For example, Ogo, Rao, and Tendouck (and Niaguis) arrondissements in the Matam, Saint-Louis, and Ziguinchor regions, respectively, have high social vulnerability.s
+For example, Sindian, Cabrousse, Loudia Ouolof, and Nyassia arrondissements of the Ziguinchor region have very high social vulnerability.
+Similarly, Agnam Civol in the Matam region has very high social vulnerability (as opposed to very high social vulnerability).
+For example, Ogo, Rao, and Tendouck (and Niaguis) arrondissements in the Matam, Saint-Louis, and Ziguinchor regions, respectively, have high social vulnerability.